jiayangli-nu/blog/_posts/2021-1-12-Variational-Inequality.md

 These two propositions establish the equivalence between VI and convex optimization.

-**Comment.** A lot of textbooks use optimization as the first example of VI.
-It is extremly natural indeed.
+**Comment.** Formulating an optimization problem as a VI problem is extremly straightforward.
 However, one may ask: why bother?
 We already know almost everything about convex optimization.
 So, let's move to the next part to see why VI is useful.